 Once through the boulder/snow field the climbing up to the saddle begins.
 It really isn’t that tough, especially compared to Box Elder or Provo Peak.
 Once at the saddle, turn left (south) to head toward the summit.
 A faint trail also comes in from the right which leads to North Timpanogos.

 At the saddle it became extremely windy.
 So much so that I had to use a carabineer to fasten my hat to my camelback.
 It also became a lot colder.
-It remained windy and cold for the remainder of the hike toward the summit.
+It remained windy and cold for the remainder of the hike toward the

 The trail then takes you on some short switchbacks through a cliff area.
 After getting through this area, the summit comes into view and doesn’t look that far off.
 The remainder of the hike is just following the trail and watching the metal hut on the summit get closer and closer.